timiodubola/timiodubola/README.md

 A software engineer that loves creating web products and working with AWS.

 - 🔭 I’m currently building and maintaining productivity tool and products.
-[PageGloss](https://github.com/Odubolaoluwatimilehin/PageGloss) and PageWatch(launching soon).
+[PageGloss](https://github.com/Odubolaoluwatimilehin/PageGloss) and PageWatch(launching soon):fire:.
 - 👯 I’m looking to collaborate and work on open source tools.
-- I create and write about tech and everything between in my weekly newsletter.
+- :grin: I love writing and creating tech content.
+Catch up with me at **"Tech and everything between""** in my weekly newsletter.
 Subscribe [📫](https://buttondown.email/Itz_timilehin)
-- ⚡ Fun fact: I consider myself a "tech-people" person because in as much I love working on the technical side of things (I.e writhing codes and building systems), I also enjoy communicating with people and building communities.
+-  🤔 I consider myself a "tech-people" person because in as much I love working on the technical side of things (I.e writhing codes and building systems), I also enjoy communicating with people and building communities.
-- 😄 ...aside punching my keyboard, I love playing the game of chess and reading books to get knowelge on different facets of life .
+- ⚡ Fun fact: ...aside punching my keyboard, I love playing the game of chess and reading books to get knowelge on different facets of life .

 -----------------------------------